Dr. Adrian C. Brock

 I wrote a preface to a new Spanish translation of Kurt Danziger's book, Naming the Mind.
 The Spanish preface is available here and the original English version is available here.
 The book was launched at the XIX Meeting of History of Psychology, Psychoanalysis and Psychiatry in Córdoba, Argentina on 19 October 2018.
 The book's translator, Fernando Ferrari conducted a short interview in Spanish with me at the conference by video link.
 A transcript of the interview is available in Spanish here and an English translation is available here.

-Fernando Ferrari has submitted a proposal for a symposium on the book at the annual meeting of the Spanish History of Psychology Society in Madrid from 8 to 10 May 2019.
+Fernando Ferrari has organised a symposium on the book at the annual meeting of the Spanish History of Psychology Society in Madrid from 8 to 10 May 2019.
 I am one of the speakers in the symposium and the title of my paper is "Porqué todos deberían leer Nombrar la Mente de Kurt Danziger" [Why everyone should read Kurt Danziger's Naming the Mind].
 An abstract of the paper is available in Spanish here and in English here.
-Ferrari is also planning to present a co-authored paper on a related subject at the 37th Interamerican Congress of Psychology in Havana, Cuba from15 to 19 July 2019.